carasso/splogger/README.md

      sourcetype=splogger | top 5 sys_machine, sys_model

-Of the users on level 5 of my game, what is the rate of success or failure (assumes I logged with an property called 'success'):
+Of the users on level 5 of my game, what is the rate of success or failure (assumes I logged with a property called 'success'):

      sourcetype=splogger level=5 | stats count by success: